 - CRN 72929

 Class meeting times

 - Departmental approval needed

-This is a Guided Learning section.
-Please contact the Program Head at 604-453-4075 for approval to register.
+This is an independent study.
+Please contact the Program Head at 604-432-8911 for approval to register.

 As licensed health care practitioners, all learners will adhere to the professional standards of practice throughout the course.
 NSHA 7400 provides the opportunity for learners to use the processes of critical thinking, systematic inquiry, communication, collaboration, leadership and professionalism.
 Upon successful completion of this course, students will be able to: